Harini-Mallena/E-commerce-Dashboard-Project-/README.md

-# 📊 E-Commerce Sales Dashboard
+# 📊 E-Commerce Dashboard Projects

 ## 🔹 Overview
 An interactive E-Commerce Dashboard created in Microsoft Excel to analyze sales performance, product insights, and customer behavior using KPIs, charts, and dynamic slicers.